Semrush helps you:

 Your first option to create a new blog post that’s optimized around the long tail keyword that you just found.

-For example, a few months ago I found the long tail keyword: “how to get more YouTube subscribers”.
+For example, some time ago I found the long tail keyword: “how to get more YouTube subscribers”.

 And I created a post that was optimized around that long tail term.